warrenseymour/RoxioGameCap/README.md

 - .NET Framework version 4.0
 - The bundled software and drivers must be installed, but it is *not* necessary to have the bundled capture software running whilst using this tool.
+- RoxioGameCap.exe.config must be configured manually.
+Change the contents of the `<value>` node under `<RoxioGameCap.Properties.Settings>` to the directory you wish to save your recordings to.
+Remember to use double-slashes in the path as well as a trailing double-slash.

 Building
 --------